The Abbey

 About The Abbey

 Should you book The Abbey in Brunswick?
-The verified case is direct: it is a casual Brunswick venue with broad hours on most days.
+The case is straightforward: it is a casual Brunswick venue with broad hours on most days.
 It opens at 8 AM on every operating day, is closed Tuesday, stays open until 10 PM on Wednesday and Thursday, until 11 PM on Monday, Friday, Saturday, closes at 3 PM on Sunday.

 Use it when convenience beats a planned-out meal